-Jenna Schwartz, Senior Manager at Richter, explains how AI-based technologies such as Blue J Tax are helping fortify Richter’s position as a leading business advisory firm.
+Jenna Schwartz, Vice President (Tax), at Richter, explains how AI-based technologies such as Blue J Tax are helping fortify Richter’s position as a leading business advisory firm.

 This article is the second in an ongoing series featuring leading practitioners at Canadian law and accounting firms who are leveraging new technologies and implementing innovative strategies to stay ahead of competitors and provide the highest quality advice to their clients.